PayDock/mobile-sdk-doc/digital-wallet-widgets/applepay.md

----
-title: ApplePay Widget
+# ApplePay Widget

-description: Use the iOS SDK to make payments using ApplePay.
+Use the iOS SDK to make payments using ApplePay.
 The logic of this widget exists as a single view that you can initialise and embed in your payment flow.
----

-# {% $markdoc.frontmatter.title %}

-{% $markdoc.frontmatter.description %}

 ![ApplePay View](/img/ApplePay.png)